kishansagathiya/ai-project-ideas/README.md

 - AI based doctor.
 Most of the work done by a general physician is something that could be automated.
 During Covid-19, a lot of doctors have started their service online.
 If they can do it online, it can be automated.
 - face swapping in videos. could be fun.
 - After seeing lots of say cat pictures, can i ask machine to produce its own picture of a cat?
+- Apparently sperm count is done manually.
+Some guy would look the the microscope, count the number of sperm (by hand) and multiply it with hundred.
+This also seems like something that AI can do.